nkrapivin/DialogModule/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-# Linux Dependency Option 2: Install for Qt Dialogs
+# Linux Dependency Option 2: Install for KDE/Qt Dialogs

 On Debian-based Linux distributions, enter the following command into the terminal: